 Skip to contents

 This function calculates aggregated biovolumes and carbon content from Imaging FlowCytobot (IFCB) samples based on biovolume information from feature files.
-Images are grouped into classes either based on MATLAB classification, manually annotated files, or a user-supplied list of images and their corresponding class labels (e.g. from a CNN model).
+Images are grouped into classes either based on classification files (.mat, .h5, or .csv), manually annotated files, or a user-supplied list of images and their corresponding class labels (e.g. from a CNN model).

 Usage